szabgab/pydigger.com/README.md

    some other issue.

-* Search should also look into keywords
-* How many times each keyword is used?
 * Report when the URL provided as GitHub repo is invalid. (e.g. returns 404)
 * Why are there maintainers where the value is "" and others where it is null ?
-* Sats: author_email (look for null, "", "UNKNOWN", in the e_mail look for strings that don't look e-mail. e.g. no @)
+* Stats: author_email (look for null, "", "UNKNOWN", in the e_mail look for strings that don't look e-mail. e.g. no @)
-* locate "keywords" fields that are not space separated lists (e.g. pyspotify-connect)
 * Code to update items
 * Have a data for "updated" when we last updated the entry
 * List the packages that don't have a VCS listed, find out if they have VCS listed elsewhere, or if they are using some other VCS